 Maintain proper email hygiene

 To reduce your unopen and bounce rates, you should review your subscriber list regularly and remove inactive users.
-You should immediately reevaluate your communication tools and strategies if your emails get bounced back or aren't opened.
+If your emails bounce back or aren't opened, you should immediately reevaluate your communication tools and strategies.
 It's essential to clean your email list regularly to maintain its quality and relevance.

 A call center, for instance, might use powerful resources like contact center optimization software to solve its email communication problems.
 Many of these applications have features that boost the effectiveness and deliverability of email and other forms of cross-channel communication.